-If you capture a tagged animal you should:
+If you capture a tagged animal, you should:

-- Record the details in the Listed Marine and Other Species form, with the band or tag number inserted in the appropriate section of the form. - Record the following details in the Comments section: tag or band number and colour; species identification or description (photos are very useful); size; sex; and time, date and position of capture. - If captured alive, record as many details as possible about the animal then release it as carefully as possible, noting the condition in which it was released.
+- (a) Record the details in the e-log as a TEP interaction, with the band or tag number inserted in the appropriate section; - (b) Record the following details in the Comments section: tag or band number and colour (species identification or description; size; sex; and time, date and position of capture); - (c) Take and submit photos if possible; and, - (d) If captured alive, record as many details as possible about the animal then release it as carefully as possible, noting the condition in which it was released.
 AFMA will arrange to notify the appropriate researchers.

-Further information on interactions with protected species can be obtained by contacting AFMA on 1300 723 621, or on the AFMA website (Research and Environment'-'Protected Species Management')
+Further information on interactions with protected species can be obtained by contacting AFMA on 1300 723 621, or on the AFMA website ('Research and Environment' - 'Protected Species' - 'Protected Species Management')